-- 1 On the external screen, go to the Input or Outputs page. - 2 Tap-and-hold (right-click) a parameter. - 3 To clear a single parameter, choose Clear parameter name> from the Channel Control sub-menu. - 4 To clear all parameters, do the following: - Choose Clear All Assignments. - Select Clear to confirm, or select Cancel to cancel and leave the User assignment unchanged.
+- 1 On the external screen, go to the Input or Outputs page. - 2 Tap-and-hold (right-click) a parameter. - 4 To clear all parameters, do the following: - · Choose Clear All Assignments. - · Select Clear to confirm, or select Cancel to cancel and leave the User assignment unchanged.